 Babies fly through clothes in their first year and parents often overbuy in the beginning so you can find some barely worn duds at almost all second hand and consignment stores or buy them as lots online.

 Lastly, my best tip of all, have a baby when all your friends’ kids turn one.
-They will be banging down your door with clothes, strollers and exersaucers (or as I like to call it, “the glorious circle of neglect”) and they will thank you for taking them – a baby swing is a godsend when your baby likes it and a piece of plastic shit that is taking up your living room the second they outgrow it.
+They will be banging down your door with clothes, strollers and exersaucers (or as I like to call it, “the glorious circle of neglect”) and they will thank you for taking them – a baby swing is a godsend when your baby likes it and a piece of plastic crap that is taking up your living room the second they outgrow it.
 Check to make sure anything you’re getting second hand is up to today’s safety standards and hasn’t been recalled.

 Now, I know this may not be the most practical baby on a budget tip, but I thought it was worth a mention.

 I left out strollers because depending on what you use them for, (hiking through snow vs. zipping through a hot mall) really changes what you need.
 Here’s a great post on stroller basics along with a quiz to figure out which one is right for you.
 Plus, if you're really on a budget you can probably get away with a just a carrier for the newborn stage and an inexpensive, lightweight stroller – like the Summer Infant 3D Mini – once your baby can sit up.